Azure/Azure-Sentinel-Notebooks/mitremap-notebook/README.md

 - [**Distil-GPT2**](https://huggingface.co/distilgpt2) is an English-language model, pre-trained with the smallest GPT-2 Model, and was developed using knowledge-distillation, to serve as a faster, light-weight version of GPT-2.

 - We train a Distil-GPT2 model on publicly available Threat Intel data that has been mapped to Enterprise Techniques by security experts.
 We have scraped data from TRAM, Sentinel Hunting and Detection Queries, Sigma, CTID, and MITRE Repositories to create our training dataset, comprising of 13k entries.
 The model has been trained on all 191 MITRE Enterprise techniques, but the number of entries per technique used for training varies.

+- The model has been trained using a tokenizer with max length 512.
+The maximum length corresponds to the number of tokens in a single cyber report input which are inputted into the model, after tokenization using the GPT2 tokenizer. **We experimented with GPT2 and DistilGPT2 models with different tokenizer lengths, but found the the distilgpt2 model with 512 token lengths to have the best performance on the test data.
+Hence, the model artifacts are stored under the folder name ```distilgpt2-512```**.

 - In order to download the model artifacts, you will need ```bash``` configured in your notebook environment.
 The bash script will download the trained ```distilgpt2-512``` model artifacts from [MSTICPy's Data Repository](https://github.com/microsoft/msticpy-data/tree/mitre-inference/mitre-inference-models) to the local path ```../mitremap-notebook/distilgpt2-512/*```. <br>